xenown/GoSushi/README.md

 2. Run `node app.js` in the gosushi_server folder
 3. Run `npm start` in the gosushi_client folder

-Creating and running unit tests:
+Running unit tests:

-1. Go to gosushi_server
+1. Go to root folder
-2. run `npm test` or `npx jasmine` to run all test files
+2. run `npm test` to run all test files
-3. run `npx jasmine spec/_filename_.test.js` to run tests in only individual files
+3. run `npx jasmine <filename> --random=false` to run tests in only individual files Filename should point to the corresponding .js file located in the `gosushi_server/dist/spec` folder

+Creating unit tests:

-4. All unit tests must be terminated by .test.js and must be within the spec/tests folder.
+1. All unit tests must be terminated by .test.ts and must be within the spec/tests folder.
    They can be placed within subfolders if necessary.
-See jasmine.test.js for an example.
+See jasmine.test.ts for an example.